BES2016Workshop/reproduciblecodeR/summarising_data.md

 > ### Challenge
 >
-> In a new code chunk in your R Notebook, calculate the mean and
+> In a new code chunk in your R Notebook, load the dplyr package using
-> standard deviation for each of the measured variables, grouped by
+> `library(dplyr)` and calculate the mean and standard deviation for
-> species.
+> each of the measured variables, grouped by species.
 >
 > **HINT** Use `summarise_each` rather than multiple calls to
 > `summarise()`.